itsrohan2003/simpleLang-compiler-for-8Bit-CPU-Assembler/README.md

 g++ lexer.cpp parser.cpp codegenerator.cpp main.cpp -o simple_compiler
 This is a code to link the lexer, parser, code generator and the main.cpp file together to form an executable file called simple_compiler

-5.After successfull compilation, a simple_lang executable file is created in the simpleLang folder itself
+5. After successfull compilation, a simple_lang executable file is created in the simpleLang folder itself

-6 Type ./simple_compiler
+6. Type ./simple_compiler

-7 the terminal will prompt you to type you simpleLang code
+7. the terminal will prompt you to type you simpleLang code

-8 write the code (for example int a = 1092;)
+8. write the code (for example int a = 1092;)

-9 sample input and output
+9. sample input and output

 Enter code in simpleLang:
 int a =1092;